 Back Home Initiative Overview & Sign-Up

-Would you like to earn $1,000 a month for 15 years, increase your property value and help those less fortunate among us?
+Would you like to earn up to $1,000 a month for up to 15 years, increase your property value and help those less fortunate among us?

 If you’re a homeowner in Los Angeles County who seeks an additional source of passive income and you’re concerned that your neighbors may become or are currently houseless, then sign up for the Back Home Initiative (BHI) today!